AlistairB/alistairb.github.io/_posts/2021-02-05-a-year-of-haskell-startup.md

 Disclaimer: This blog post contains a bunch of memes.
 They are trying to be humourous, not accurrate 😉.

-## Why Use Haskell?
+## Why Haskell?

 Since about 2016 I developed a strong ~~obsession~~ love of Haskell.
 Prior to learning Haskell, I was an experienced OO style developer but I didn't really know how to keep improving my raw programming ability.
-Haskell introduced me to the world of FP which has an almost infinite depth of concepts to learn that can be leveraged to improve code quality and application architecture.
+Haskell introduced me to the world of FP which has an almost infinite depth of concepts to learn, which do actually help improve code quality and application architecture.

 <img class="center-image" width="400" src="https://i.imgflip.com/4x9eeq.jpg" alt="I should learn functional programming meme"/>